ihdavjar/FlapKine/docs/user_guide/window/main_window.rst

 Navigation
 ----------

-Once a project is selected or created, the interface redirects you to the **Project Editor Window**.
+Once a project is selected or created, the interface redirects you to the :doc:`Project Editor Window <project_editor>`.

-➡️ See: :doc:`Project Editor Window <project_editor>`
+If create project option is selected the interface redirects you to the :ref:`Project Creator Window <project_creator_window>`.